About once a year chickens go through a molt.

 She has had it since the summer, and in fact looked very bad until just recently.

-Her feathers will probably grow back in time if she can manage to stay away from the one rooster that is left.
+Her feathers will probably grow back in time if she can manage to stay away from the rooster.